alloy/NuBacon/README.md

 -------------

-The raise and raise: assertions will execute the block, which is the original object, and make sure that an exception is, or isn't, raised.
+The `raise` and `raise:` assertions will execute the block, which is the wrapped object, and assert that an exception is, or isn't, raised.

 But creating a block and wrapping it in a BaconShould instance can look a bit arcane, and you have to remember to use `send`: